 “I always read articles stating the email is dead, but that is simply not true.
 In my experience, email has the highest conversion rate of any acquisition channel.

-Of course, there are always those who disagree – they point out some possible problems with email newsletters.
+Of course, there are always those who disagree.
+They point out some possible problems with email newsletters.
 Although the majority still believes in this marketing tool, it’s good to bear in mind the negatives, too.
 Just so you’re prepared.

-Max Robinson, Ace Work Gear:
+Max Robinson, Plunger:

 “The harsh truth is that very few of your customers actually care about news related to your company or your employees.
 We’ve found it much more effective to send one targeted email per month, and to keep company news to a blog page on the website.”